Making the Everyday Magical / Making the Magical Everyday (Yarmouth) with Julian Mortimer Smith

 The second workshop session will focus on bringing the everyday into speculative writing.
 The small details of domestic life may seem boring compared to dragons and spaceships, but they are often essential to making an imagined world feel real.
 By focusing on the texture of everyday life, fantasy and sci-fi writers can deepen immersion and make the speculative elements of a story seem more believable.
 We’ll explore how to integrate these details into a story without bogging down a plot with dull exposition.

 About the instructor: Julian Mortimer Smith is an award-winning writer of speculative fiction.
 His stories have appeared in many of the world’s top science fiction and fantasy magazines and anthologies, including Asimov’s, Terraform, Lightspeed, and Best American Science Fiction and Fantasy.
 His first book, The World of Dew and Other Stories, won the 2020 Blue Light Books Prize and was published by Indiana University Press.
-Julian is an experience writing instructor who had led workshops for the Writers’ Federation of Nova Scotia and the Western Counties Regional Library.
+Julian is an experienced writing instructor who had led workshops for the Writers’ Federation of Nova Scotia and the Western Counties Regional Library.
 He has also been an invited guest at Hal-Con, Y-Con, and other fan conventions.
 He believes that speculative fiction allows us to imagine different ways the world could be, which is an ever-more-important skill.
 He lives in Yarmouth, Nova Scotia.

 Recommended experience level: New and emerging fiction writers, including those more experienced in other forms (About recommended experience levels)